jjuanino/clame/doc/uninstalling_patches.rst

 Initial checks
 ==============
-Previous to the unstallation, clame checks some things to ensure that nothing will break.
+Previous to the unistallation, clame checks some things to ensure that nothing will break.

 * Version to uninstall is the highest

-  In other words: clame will not allow you to uninstall a patch if it has not the highest version.
+  Clame will not allow to uninstall a patch if it has not the highest version.
   For example, if *foo 1.2* and *foo 1.3* are both installed, you cannot uninstall *foo 1.2*.
 This check can be ignored.

 * Uninstallation breaks any dependency